rajagopal28/what3words-api-spike/README.md

 There is also a java wrapper which you can use here:
 [https://developer.what3words.com/tutorial/java](https://developer.what3words.com/tutorial/java)

-To save time we have created the api key: `XXXXXX` for use in this application.
+To save time we have created the api key: `92RKJSSS` for use in this application.

 API endpoints: The API will need to receive and respond in JSON.